General Services Administration

 Reagan Washington National Airport (DCA) is the closest airport to D.C. (and GSA).
 If you’re coming from DCA, you can take a cab (~$20) or ride the Metro, which is likely faster.
 Take the Blue line from the Ronald Reagan Washington National Airport station to Farragut West station.
 It should take approximately 15 minutes and cost ~$2.15.
 Once outside the Metro station, follow the directions under “Public Transit.”

-18F’s Washington office is located two blocks from the White House, six blocks from the Farragut North station, and three blocks from the Farragut West Metro Station.
-If you’d like to take an afternoon walk, the Smithsonian is three blocks away via 18th Street.
+TTS’s Washington office is located two blocks from the White House, six blocks from the Farragut North station, and three blocks from the Farragut West Metro Station.

 Bike parking is free.
 The entrance to the bike room is via a ramp on E Street by Greenberry’s Coffee.
-(There are two ramps into the 18F office.
+(There are two ramps into GSA courtyards.
 The one closer to 19th Street is the one you’re looking for.)
-You must show your GSA ID to the guide and then take your bike down to the bike room in the big building at the center of the courtyard.
+You must show your GSA ID to the guard and then take your bike down to the bike room in the big building at the center of the courtyard.

 There are also numerous Capital Bikeshare stations in the vicinity.